For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 On the first screen of the flow, a customer is asked why they're canceling.
 You can add up to 5 responses to this question that are displayed as options the customer can select.

-1. Enter the text for responses under the Response fields.
+1. Enter the text for each response under the Response fields.

 2. Click Add response to add a new response field.

-3. Remove a response by clicking the icon next to the response.
+3. To remove a response, click the icon next to it.

-4. View a preview of the first screen of the flow with the responses you've added on the right-hand side.
+4. Check the preview of the first screen of the flow with your added responses on the right-hand side.

-5. Click Continue to progress to the next step.
+5. Click Continue to move to the next step.

 Add responses for cancellation insights